Mortgage vs Rent in 2026 β When to Buy (With the Math)

 FAQ

-How long do I have to stay to break even on buying vs renting in 2026?
-Roughly 6-8 years in most metros at current rates and appreciation expectations.
+Q: How long do I have to stay to break even on buying vs renting in 2026?
+A: Roughly 6-8 years in most metros at current rates and appreciation expectations.
 Above-average appreciation (5%+ annually) shortens this to 4-5 years; flat markets push it to 9-10.
 Use the mortgage calculator with your specific city's expected appreciation rate to dial it in.

-Should I buy if I plan to stay only 3 years?
-Almost never.
+Q: Should I buy if I plan to stay only 3 years?
+A: Almost never.
 Selling costs alone (5-7% commission plus closing costs) typically exceed the equity you've built in three years.
 You'd need extraordinary appreciation (8%+ per year) to come out ahead.

-Is it worth buying if I have to put down less than 20%?
-It can be, but PMI eats into your math.
+Q: Is it worth buying if I have to put down less than 20%?
+A: It can be, but PMI eats into your math.
 PMI of 0.5-1.5% of the loan annually (until you reach 20% equity, typically 5-10 years) often pushes the breakeven 1-2 years later.
 Run the numbers through our home affordability calculator with your actual down payment to see how much PMI shifts your specific case.

 The Bottom Line

 In 2026, with mortgage rates above 7% and home prices high relative to rents in most metros, the rent-vs-buy break-even is around year 6-8 for most situations.
-If you're confident you'll stay that long and the lifestyle of ownership matters to you, buy — and use the mortgage calculator to dial in what you can comfortably afford.
+If you're confident you'll stay that long and the lifestyle of ownership matters to you, buy β and use the mortgage calculator to dial in what you can comfortably afford.
 If your time horizon is shorter, your career is mobile, or you'd genuinely invest the difference, renting is mathematically defensible and often the better call.
 The number doesn't care about your feelings; check your real numbers before the housing-narrative does the deciding for you.